 Prepare your toddler for preschool with these top 10 tips!
 Starting preschool can be quite intimidating for little ones.
 It’s an unknown world to them without the safety of mommy and daddy right there.
-These tips will help make the transition to preschool as easy as possible.
+These tips for how to prepare your toddler for preschool will help make the transition to preschool as easy as possible.

 How to Prepare Your Toddler for Preschool